'Verified' Is Now a Derogatory Term on Twitter

 The only people twitter is biased towards are the Trolls which form the main stay of it's business

 Seems about right.
-(Score:4, Interesting)
+(Score:5, Interesting)

 The biases of Twitter can be quite easily seen by looking at the "Safety Council", tasked with keeping Twitter free of undesireables.